 For a full list of current stewardship initiatives, please refer to your local WPAC website.

 State of the watershed report

-The state of the watershed report is one of the two key deliverables produced by Watershed Planning and Advisory Councils (WPACs).
+The state of the watershed report is one of the 2 key deliverables produced by Watershed Planning and Advisory Councils (WPACs).
 It describes the history of the watershed, its natural and built features, the condition of the resources, and the impact of human activity on the watershed.
-State of the watershed reports are expected to inform the development of Integrated Watershed Management Plans, providing a foundation of information for developing effective management strategies to meet watershed goals.
+State of the watershed reports are expected to inform the development of Integrated Watershed Management Plans (IWMP), providing a foundation of information for developing effective management strategies to meet watershed goals.

 Developed in 2008, the Handbook for State of the Watershed Reporting is intended to serve as an informative reference guide to "non-technical audiences" interested in assessing and reporting on the state of their local watershed.
 It supports the work of WPACs and Watershed Stewardship Groups (WSGs) pursuing similar activities.